aridoza/foundational-java/Concurrency/concurrency1.md

 ## Conclusion (5 min)

-Whew - concurrency is a complex topic that makes even every experienced developers shake in their boots.
+Whew - concurrency is a complex topic that makes even very experienced developers shake in their boots.
 With a partner, take a few minutes to chat through these questions:

 - What is concurrency?
 - How does Java handle concurrency?